fedecaccia/mssql-to-csv/README.md

 # mssql-to-csv-query
-Node.js module to export MS SQL database to CSV,
+Node.js module to export MS SQL database to CSV, using a specific query (could be a call to a store procedure).

 ## Installation